SUMMARY

 TAKEAWAYS

-Exposure compensation overrides the camera's light meter, which aims for a middle gray tone.
+Exposure compensation overrides the camera's light meter, which defaults to a middle gray tone.

 Positive compensation (+EV) brightens the image, while negative compensation (-EV) darkens it.

-It is essential for correctly exposing scenes dominated by bright elements (like snow) or dark elements (like silhouettes).
+It is vital for correctly exposing scenes with snow, backlit subjects, or dark backgrounds.